Crisis Response Bylaw Amendments & Housing Projects in Downtown and Queensborough

 Regarding the 68 Sixth St supportive housing, will residents be prohibited (possibly via the mandatory "good neighbour agreement") from recreational substance use (alcohol and marijuana products)?
 Is it a good idea to build supportive housing less than two blocks from a liquor store and directly across the street from a cannabis retailer?

-DavidVanspall asked over 2 years ago
+DavidVanspall asked about 3 years ago

 Thank you for your question.
 Supportive housing locations are determined based on availability of property, and proximity to services, amenities and transit.
 Housing for people experiencing and at risk of homelessness needs to meet people where they are at, providing connection to the resources that they need to work towards living a healthy, stable and more independent life.
 In dense, urban areas such as Downtown New Westminster, this can mean there are a variety other uses nearby to a supportive housing project.